Calvin and Hobbes by Bill Watterson for August 30, 2014

 12. Albagast jpeg

-belgarathmth over 9 years ago
+belgarathmth about 10 years ago

 I think grown-up Calvin could be a great cartoonist, artist, writer, or graphic designer.
 He might even be able to channel that great imagination into advertising.
 I think Calvin will major in Art, if he gets it together in high school enough to qualify for college.
 He needs for his parents or a good teacher somewhere along the way to understand him and to help him focus his gifts in the right direction.
 His problem will always be finding the self-discipline to pass the many courses he will have to take that bore him.